leesur2014/WebApp-TP/specification/socket.md

 #### `user_draw`

 This event instructs the client to GET `/api/round` to fetch the latest drawing of the painter.
-No data is associated with this event.
+Data has a `image` field containing the DataURI of the new image.

 #### `round_start` and `round_end`